jaysonph/TGS_salt_segmentation/README.md

 # TGS_salt_segmentation
-Image segmentation using Deep Learning
+Image segmentation using Deep Learning.
+An algorithm that automatically and accurately identifies if a subsurface target is salt or not.

 ## Data distribution
 The depths of training and test data are distributed as below.